yjl9903/vite-plugin-sharedworker/README.md

 ## Usage

+Create a directory used for shared workers (default is `./worker/`).
+All the scripts in this directory will be transformed as RPC shared worker.

-You just need to write functions and export them just like what you usually do.
+You can just write functions and export them like what you usually do.

 ```ts
 // worker/index.ts